 Camarones a la Diabla (Mexican Deviled Shrimp)

-Tender, juicy shellfish and fiery red chiles combine forces in this tasty recipe for Camarones a la Diabla.
-Made with just 7 ingredients in less than 30 minutes, these Mexican deviled shrimp are perfect for busy weeknights!
+Tender, juicy shellfish and fiery red chiles combine forces in this tasty Camarones a la Diabla recipe.
+Made with just 7 ingredients in less than 30 minutes, these shrimp a la diabla are perfect for busy weeknights!
+If you’re a fan of bold, spicy flavors, this devil shrimp dish is a must-try.

 Ingredients & Substitutions